RonKG/Core-Java-Concepts/Get Middle Element of Array/README.md

  Main class
  UserMainClass-

- This class should have a method getMidEle() which should accept
+ This class should have a method getMiddle() which should accept
  one integer array as  parameter and return type should be integer